Lucky 7 tips for Parkinson's disease constipation

 Useful Strategies to Treat Constipation

-There are several methods and habits that can help address constipation in Parkinson’s disease.
-Here are a few strategies to consider.
+There are several tips that can help to address constipation in Parkinson’s disease.
+Here are 7 of my favorite.

 Natural sources of fiber that can supplement the diet include fruits and vegetables, cereals, and snacks.
 Over-the-counter supplements can be helpful, but these supplements require water to be effective.
 The supplements often pull water into the gut, so if you are not drinking, they can potentially lead to dehydration.

 Lubiprostone revealed a benefit for patients with Parkinson’s disease enrolled in a clinical trial.
-Over-the-counter options can work to increase the bulk of stool and draw in fluid to facilitate movement, or they can stimulate a bowel movement.
-There are also multiple routes of administration of medications and some routes may be preferred over others as a personal preference.
+Over-the-counter options can work to increase the bulk of the stool and to draw in fluid to facilitate movement, or to stimulate a bowel movement.
+There are also multiple routes of administration of medications and some routes may be preferred over others.

 Some laxatives can affect electrolyte balance (such as magnesium, calcium, and sodium).
 The effects of electrolyte imbalance should not be underestimated.
 There can be resultant heart rhythm changes or other health complications.
 Some laxatives may also result in cramping or gas, or even drug dependence.
 It is important to talk to a doctor about all health conditions and medications to avoid unexpected risks of laxatives or drug-drug interactions.